FILL OUT the form below! Your message will go directly to his iPhone!

 Television & Radio appearances/interviews - Yearly since 1973

-Childrens Museum of La Habra - 27 years
+Childrens Museum of La Habra - 29 years (on going)

 Wells Fargo Performing Arts Center - 11 years